michaelweiyuzhao/GalapagosTemp/Aqueduct/src/gt/README.md

 ## Top Level Modifications

-The top level file of the example design requires modification for general use.
-More information can be found on the PC Group DokuWiki under page `gtwiz64b66b`.
-For those who are not a part of PC Group, below are the high level descriptions on the modifications necessary:
+The top level file of the example design requires modification for general use. for legal reasons the top level source cannot be included in this repository.
+Below are the high level descriptions on the modifications necessary:

 1. Add tx and rx usrclk2 outputs and directly connect to transceiver.
 2. Synchronize input reset to tx and rx usrclk2 and add as tx and rx reset outputs.